jaypatel-31/jaypatel-31/README.md

 ## About

 I am a final year student at Indian Institute of Information Technology (IIIT), Pune.
-My major is Computer Science and Engineering.I have worked on projects including languages such as Javascript, Node.js, and Python.
+My major is Computer Science and Engineering.I am mainly focused towards Full Stack Web Development and have build some application under the same.
+My other interests aside from Full Stack Development are Machine Learning and Data Science.

 ### Connect with me: